- Resident Leadership Opportunities

 Open to third-year residents

 Representatives from the five member constituencies (New Physicians, Women, Minority, GLBT and International Medical Graduates) meet during this conference to discuss matters important to the individual constituencies and introduce, discuss and vote on resolutions that will be taken to the AAFP Congress of Delegates.
 Third-year residents are encouraged to attend.
 WAFP provides up to three leadership development scholarship stipends to interested residents to attend the NCCL conference in Kansas City, MO, which is held in late April or early May.
-To be considered for a scholarship, fill out the application form (which includes the residency recommendation form) and submit it on or before Feb.
-9, 2018.
+Apply for a scholarship today!
+Download the form and return it to WAFP by email (firstname.lastname@example.org) or fax (425-747-3109) by Feb.
+8, 2019.

 AAFP National Conference of Family Medicine Residents & Students (NCFMRS) and

 AAFP National Congress of Family Medicine Residents (NCFMR)

 Held every summer in Kansas City, MO, the “National Conference” is organized specifically for residents and students.
 This is a phenomenal opportunity for leadership development.
 The Resident Congress includes a Delegate and Alternate Delegate from each state who attend all business sessions, poll their state delegation about issues before the congress and vote in the elections.
 Residents also have the opportunity to network with hundreds of recruitment firms, health agencies and hospitals; dialogue with peers; participate in a variety of procedural courses to improve clinical skills; and write resolutions and testify on issues important to residents.
-To be considered for a delegate position, fill out the application, complete the residency recommendation form and submit a one-page letter of interest.
-The deadline for submissions is May 1, 2018.
 Please note that to be considered, candidates must have participated in at least one WAFP activity prior to application and each of the following: be a resident member in good standing with the WAFP and AAFP, be duly licensed to practice medicine in the State of Washington, and be in good standing with your residency program.